The textile industry emits 1.7 million tons of CO2 annually, accounting for 10% of global greenhouse gas emissions.

 Why is hair waste in textiles an upcoming trend?

-1. Sustainability: Unlike animal hair, human hair requires minimal processing as it is ready for use once steamed.
-Additionally, it retains significantly more water than cotton, leading to minimal water usage in its production.
+- Sustainability: Unlike animal hair, human hair requires minimal processing as it is ready for use once steamed.
+Additionally, it retains significantly more water than cotton, resulting in minimal water usage during its production.

-2. Durability: Hair fibers possess exceptional properties such as high tensile strength, thermal insulation, and elastic recovery.
+- Durability: Hair fibers exhibit exceptional properties, including high tensile strength, thermal insulation, and elastic recovery.
 The strength-to-weight ratio of hair is comparable to that of steel, and it can stretch to one and a half times its original length before breaking.

-3. Predictable Consistency: Unlike traditional textile materials that yield byproducts of varying quality, hair maintains a consistent texture.
-This ensures that nearly all hair can be utilized without generating waste, unlike discarding “unwanted wool” in traditional processes.
+- Predictable Consistency: Unlike traditional textile materials that yield byproducts of varying quality, hair maintains a consistent texture.
+This ensures that nearly all hair can be used without generating waste, unlike traditional processes that discard “unwanted wool”.

-4. Cultural Significance: Various societies historically held cultural significance for hair, utilizing it in textile applications.
+- Cultural Significance: Throughout history, various societies have attributed cultural significance to hair, utilizing it in textile applications.
 In Japanese culture, people used hair to create robust ropes capable of moving massive wooden beams.
 Similarly, in Indonesia, people used hair-made nets for fishing, showcasing the diverse cultural applications of hair in textiles.

 Who are the companies working on it?

-• GLO Recycling harnesses the power of human hair to craft sustainable products.
-The company utilizes hair for stuffing mattresses, toys, and household items, leveraging its elasticity and thermal insulation properties.
-Furthermore, people use this versatile material to create various fabrics for clothing and blankets.
+- GLO Recycling harnesses the power of human hair to craft sustainable products.
+The company uses hair to stuff mattresses, toys, and household items, leveraging its elasticity and thermal insulation properties.
+Furthermore, people use this versatile material to create a wide range of fabrics for clothing and blankets.

 Recent Collaborations in hair waste in textiles

-The resulting yarn, comprised of 40% human hair and 60% wool, boasts a chunky, rope-like thickness.
+The resulting yarn, comprising 40% human hair and 60% wool, boasts a chunky, rope-like texture.
 The hair utilized is sourced exclusively from Green Salon Collective member salons, contributing to a circular and sustainable approach.

-Simultaneously, all wool used in the project is rescued from undervalued streams destined for composting.
+Simultaneously, all wool used in the project is rescued from undervalued streams that would otherwise be destined for composting.

 Future Outlook